Written byConnie Yang

 The SD card has physical damage

 The metal pads on the SD cards are the case to communicate with compatible devices, like computers.
 But the bare pads are easy to scratch.
-If you've mistakenly stepped on the SD card or used it for a long time without careful protection, the SD card may be easily damaged and won't be detected by the system.
+If you've mistakenly stepped on the SD card or used it for a long time without careful protection, the SD card may be easily damaged and you got a broken SD card that won't be detected by the system.

 If you think the above analysis is thorough and easy to understand, share it with more people.

 SD card not showing up, fix it with these ways

 There are diverse causes that can result in SD cards not displaying on Windows computers.
 So, the workarounds for this trouble are not unique.
 You can try the ways listed below to troubleshoot this tricky issue.

 Solutions for fixing SD cards and Micro SD cards not showing up: